jdrome/JavaTicTacToe/README.md

 - Graphical user interface using Swing
 - Randomized first turn
 - Visual indication of the winning line
+- Textbox that communicates player's turn, winner, and when there is a tie
 - Reset button to restart game

 ## File Structure